-Betterment and Personal Capital stand as two of the biggest robo-advisors available today.
-Betterment oversees more than $13.5 billion in assets under management (AUM), and Personal Capital juggles $8.5 billion in AUM.
+Betterment and Empower stand as two of the biggest robo-advisors available today.
 Both combine technology and human acumen to manage clients’ finances.
 The two firms offer services like automated investment portfolios, tax-minimization strategies and financial planning tools.
 But the breadth of these services as well as fees vary.
-This article will tell you all you need to know about these two robo-advisors.
-It’ll also help you determine a winner in the Personal Capital vs. Betterment match-up.
+You may want to consider another option as well, like working with a financial advisor who can take a more active role in investing your assets and help you grow your wealth.

 Who Should Use Betterment?